emosl/ChicasUnicornio/GDD.md

 ### **The Dungeon**
 In the dungeon better gadgets will exist.
 Inside the dungeon, Toby will have to cross through a series of obstacles to reach a powerful gadget.
 If Toby gets a special gadget, he will be rewarded.
-There is one thing that the player must take into consideration, if he loses a life inside the dungeon, he will also lose all of the gadgets he has collected.
+There is one thing that the player must take into consideration, if he loses a life inside the dungeon, he will also lose all the progress he had in the game, including the gadgets collected.
 Each dungeon can only be accessed once by the player.

 ### **How to Lose a Life**
-It is important that the player understands that they have 3 lives through each level. if they lose all 3, they will start from the beginning with nothing.
+It is important that the player understands that they have a single life through each level.
+If they lose this life, they will start from the beginning with nothing.
     There are 3 possibilities for the player to lose a life in the game.
 These are the following:
-1. If one of the abilities tanks is empty, the life tank will start to decrease.
+1. If he tries to pass a obstacle 5 times without the correct equipment
 2. If you get caught inside the dungeon, you will lose a life and you will lose all of the gadgets collected.
-The player will reappear next to the dungeon.
 3. If you don’t have the necessary gadgets to beat Toby's enemy at the final stage of the game, you will lose a life and the gadgets you used trying to win.
 If you have extra lives and extra gadgets, you can fight once again.

 ### **The Final Battle**
 The final battle is the most important aspect of the game.
 Here, Toby will confront his enemy in an epic battle.
 He will have to put to use all of the gadgets that he collected along the level as well as his strategies.
-Toby will have to create gadget combinations that will uncover the enemies weakness.
+Toby will have to equip himeself to upgrade all his stats.
 The player will have to strategize the best way to defeat the enemy.
-The player will have hints of the enemies weakness in the level.
+The player will also need some ability to fight during the sceen by pressing the keys and dodding the enemy.
 Whoever loses his life first, either Toby or the enemy, will loose the battle.

 #### **How will the battle work?**
 The fight will work the following way:
-1. The fight will work with turns.
-Toby will attack first and later the enemy.
+1. The fight will work as a close melee taking into consideration the abbilities of the player.
 2. Toby's attack: The player will use the gadgets collected as well as his strategy to combat the enemy.
-The player must use the enemies weaknesses against him.
-After the player chooses his attack, he will have a time limit to build up his energy.
-He will have to press on the spacebar.
-The greater the presses, the greater the energy.
+The player must use his abbities as well as strategy to win.
+After the player equips himself, he will start fighting.
+He will have to press on the spacebar to fight.
+The greater the presses, the fastest the kick.
 Toby will punch the enemy.
-His atack will lower the enemies life.
 3. Enemies attack: The enemy will attack Toby with a series of punches.
-This will lower toby's life.
+4. They loose if they are pushed by the other player to the spike wall that is located at each side of the fight ring.
+The fist player to touch the wall, looses.

 ## _Technical_
 ### How will point accumulation work?